Skip to main content

 Your homepage hero and landing pages usually send guests into a search form full of dropdowns and date pickers.
 For someone who just wants to say “dog-friendly cabin near the lake for four in July,” that is friction at the exact moment they are most interested.

 The Ask Bar gives them a natural-language way in.
 You drop it on a page with a shortcode, and guests get a simple “Ask our concierge” prompt.
 On desktop it expands into an ask field with a microphone and a few quick suggestion chips; on mobile it opens a clean full-screen panel with the same options.
-When the guest submits their question, the Concierge opens right there and answers, with no jarring page reload.
+When the guest submits their question, the Concierge opens right there and answers, with no jarring page reload, landing straight in the conversation itself, even on sites where the chat drawer normally opens on a Home tab first.

-You place it with the shortcode [hr_hero_ask], and you control how it looks and reads from the Search Ask Tab in Concierge Settings.
+You place it with the shortcode [hr_hero_ask], and you control how it looks and reads from the Search Ask Tab section of the Chatbot tab in AI Concierge settings.

 How to turn it on #